JupiterSky/liketest/README.md

 Tips:

-* The actual test to like function its saying everyting;
+* The actual test to like function its saying everything;
 * Sometimes you just need clear the cache folder
-* `app/console ` and the commands of symfony ;
+* `app/console ` and the commands of symfony2 ;